 Model: In the Hybrid model, both online and on-premise installations are existing and integrated.
 If the existing SharePoint environment is highly integrated with other custom applications and COTS products, organizations may prefer this model.

 Gain the pros from both the online and on-premise models.

 Has the option to store secure or heavy content on-premise while still having the content readily available in the cloud.

 Setting up a Hybrid environment is relatively difficult.

 Administrators have to manage two versions of SharePoint to support the operation.

-SAML based security scheme is required to provide seamless navigation experience to the users.
+SAML based security scheme is required to provide a seamless navigation experience to the users.

 When moving to Office 365, what lessons learned can help simplify SharePoint 2013 migration?

 REI traditionally used SharePoint Server 2007 (also called MOSS).
 The feature set supported by MOSS was old and limited to the time it was published.
 The traditional information architecture was not designed to be scalable.
 Custom solutions deployed in MOSS server made the server slow and caused occasional server crashes.
 User adoption and satisfaction were declining.
-REI users expected more modern features such as responsive user interface, fast and responsive dashboards, embedded office applications, office collaborative features and ability to access portal from tablets and mobile devices.
+REI users expected more modern features such as a responsive user interface, fast and responsive dashboards, embedded office applications, office collaborative features, and the ability to access portals from tablets and mobile devices.
 The infrastructure team wanted to reduce the OpEx for running SharePoint portal.
-Application development team wanted to leverage SharePoint for application integration, collaboration, dashboarding, while reducing application development cost.
+The application development team wanted to leverage SharePoint for application integration, collaboration, dashboarding while reducing application development costs.
 Considering all these factors, the REI Solution Architecture team decided to migrate from MOSS to Office 365.